 - Château d’Yquem Best vintage to drink this year

-Do you have any South Africa favourites that you think should be on the list?
+Do you have any South African wine favourites that you think should be on the list?

 Let us know in the comments.